BSc Ecological and Environmental Sciences with Management

 - Ecology is the scientific study of the interaction of organisms with each other and their physical, chemical and biological environment.

 - Environmental science is an integrated science.
 We apply biological, chemical and physical sciences to understand the natural environment and how it is changing.

-A combination of both ecological science and environmental science is vital for understanding and tackling these environmental challenges.
+A combination of both subjects is vital for understanding and managing changing environments for a more sustainable future.